-A MARC scholar between 2002 and 2005.
-He graduated with a B.A. in Chemistry in June, 2005.
-At Brooklyn College, Andre worked with Dr. Mark Kobrak of the Chemistry Department.
-He presented his poster titled: “Analysis of Sedimentary Microcrystals Associated with Archaeological Sites” at the CUNY Conference (2003), American Chemical Society (2003) and Brooklyn College Science Day (2003).
-Andre's other posters include: ABRCMS Conference (2003) “Computer Analysis of Anomalous Microcrystalline Features Associated with Archaeological Sites”, Brooklyn College Science Day (2004) "In Vitro Reproduction of Anomalous Microcrystalline Features Observed in Archaeological Soil Samples” and Brooklyn College Science Day (2005) “Molecular Dynamics Simulation of 1-Butyl-3-Methylimidazolium Phosphate”.
+A MARC scholar between 2002 and 2005, Andre Grange graduated with a B.A. in chemistry in 2005.
+At Brooklyn College, Andre worked with Professor Mark Kobrak of the Chemistry Department.
+He presented his poster, "Analysis of Sedimentary Microcrystals Associated With Archaeological Sites," at the CUNY Conference (2003), American Chemical Society (2003) and Brooklyn College Science Day (2003).
+Andre's other posters include "Computer Analysis of Anomalous Microcrystalline Features Associated With Archaeological Sites" (Annual Biomedical Research Conference for Minority Students, 2003), "In Vitro Reproduction of Anomalous Microcrystalline Features Observed in Archaeological Soil Samples" (Brooklyn College Science Day, 2004) and "Molecular Dynamics Simulation of 1-Butyl-3-Methylimidazolium Phosphate" (Brooklyn College Science Day, 2005).
 After graduation he went to work at the Brookhaven National Laboratory in the Laser Electron Accelerator Facility assisting in the development of instrumentation.

-A MARC scholar from 2002 until 2004 majoring in Biology.
-Michael is originally from Guyana where he trained as a pharmacist, both his parents are pharmacists.
-Michael worked with Prof Lesley Davenport of the Chemistry Dept. His research was focused on the interaction of a globular protein (Plasma Amine Oxidase) with bilayer membranes and surfactants using fluorescence spectroscopic methods.
-Michael has presented his research at Science Day 2002 at Brooklyn College and at the Leadership Alliance conference in Stone Mountain, GA.After graduating Brooklyn College in 2004 with s BS in Biology Michael became an IRTA Fellow with the National Institutes of Health.
-Michael also began working with New York City Health and Hospital Corporation first as a Pharmacy Technician and eventually as Pharmacy IT Associate.
+Michael Wade was a MARC scholar from 2002 until 2004 majoring in biology.
+Michael is originally from Guyana, where he trained as a pharmacist; both his parents are pharmacists.
+He worked with Professor Lesley Davenport of the Chemistry Department.
+His research was focused on the interaction of a globular protein (Plasma Amine Oxidase) with bilayer membranes and surfactants using fluorescence spectroscopic methods.
+Michael has presented his research at Science Day 2002 at Brooklyn College and at the Leadership Alliance conference in Stone Mountain, Ga., After graduating Brooklyn College in 2004 with a B.S. in biology, he became an IRTA Fellow with the National Institutes of Health.
+Michael also began working with New York City Health and Hospital Corporation, first as a pharmacy technician and eventually as pharmacy IT associate.